 If you click on the transition type under Auto, you can choose both the type and speed of the auto transition used for each AUX source.

-Click a transition control and the AUX Outputs tab will indicate that the new source is being pushed through that auxiliary source by highlighting that source in red.
+Click a transition control; the AUX tab will indicate that the new source is being pushed through that auxiliary source by highlighting that source in red.

 You will also see the change in your graphics overlay in Preview and Program.